Chemistry 1B

 On successful completion of this unit, students will be able to:

-1. Contextualise the underlying fundamental principles on which the chemistry discipline is based so as to build a foundation of knowledge from which to pursue further studies in chemistry and related sciences roles;
+1. Consolidate the underlying fundamental principles on which the chemistry discipline is based to build a foundation of knowledge from which to pursue further studies in chemistry and related sciences roles;

 2. Apply the fundamental principles and skills of chemistry to their chosen discipline;

-3. Solve structured predictable problems relating to the chemical nature of matter and its measurement;
+3. Solve structured predictable problems relating to the chemical nature of matter and its behaviour including problems in reaction rates and equilibrium, pH, nuclear equations, carbon compounds, biomolecules and nucleic acids;

 5. Work effectively, ethically and safely in an individual or team context in a laboratory setting.